-Public Consultation on the Draft Construction Quality Planning (CQP) Guide - Deadline: Friday 31 July 2020
+Public Consultation on the Draft Construction Quality Planning (CQP) Guide - Extension: 31 August 2020

 By testing application of the tools within industry, proof-of-concept case studies could be created to demonstrate applicability and lessons learnt.